bioinformatics-group/TooT-T/readme.md

 There are a number of folders that support the running of TooT-T and its outputs.

-### intermediate_files
+### intermediate_files and Compositions
-Contains the homology details needed to extract the features.
-Details of the  `psi Blast hits` for each sequence is found here.
+`intermediate_files` contains the homology details needed to extract the features.
+Details of the `psi Blast hits` for each sequence are found here.

-intermediate_files/Compositions: Contains the extracted `psi_composition` features of test set
+`Compositions` Contains the extracted `psi_composition` features of the test set

 ### db
 Contains the database to be used when performing psiBLAST as well as TCDB for ATH predictions.